Hexxeh/rpi-update/README.md

 rpi-update
 </pre>

-By default, the 224MB memory split will be used.
-If you'd like to use the 192MB split, then type:
+By default, rpi-update will attempt to determine the split you're currently using, and then use that split.
+If it cannot determine what split you are using, it will default to 224MB.

+If you'd like to explicitly select a split, simply provide the RAM split value after the command as follows:

 <pre>
 rpi-update 192